cirosantilli/db/mysql.md

     And the output is empty.

     The `COMMIT` does nothing, since it only has effect if it is done on the same session as the `START TRANSACTION`.

 TODO why does `autocommit` never change?

-#locks
+# Locks

 Synchronization method when multiple session attempt to access a single table.

 To prevent other sessions from using a table, one session acquires certain locks, and while those are acquired other session cannot do anything.

 If a lock is owned by another session, the blocked session waits until the lock is freed.

 There are two types of locks:

 -   `READ`: the locking session is only going to do `READ` operations.

-    Therefore it is ok for other threads to do parallel read operations, but not read operations.
+    Therefore it is OK for other threads to do parallel read operations, but not read operations.

     The thread that has the `READ` lock cannot do write operations, as this would modify what is seen by other sessions.

 -   `WRITE`: the locking session is only going to do both `READ` and `WRITE` operations.

     Other sessions can neither read nor write to the table.